r3aloxl0rd/soc-lab/logs.md

 <img width="1376" height="446" alt="image" src="https://github.com/user-attachments/assets/635f5b3b-98b4-45e3-bb8a-e92616f24a32" />

 This demonstrates that log ingestion timings can throw off an analyst's ability to sequentially order events.
 Nevertheless, it's quite clear now that somebody executed a shell, installed `nmap`, and is probably planning to begin lateral movement.
-That said, there is no log for the command `ip a` since it's not inherently associated with any log file we registered.
+That said, there is no log for the command `ip a` since it's not associated with any log file we registered.

 Soon after, we see a log for our `ftp` command: